leandono/newsprint/README.md

 		"desc": "Tasks in a early stage"
 	}],
 	"cards": {
-		"labels": [{ // Configuration for the labels of the board "name": "New Feature", // The name of the label in Trello "text": "New feature!" // A text to use as name in the newsletter }, {
+		"labels": [{ // Configuration to extend/overwrite the labels of the board "name": "New", // The name/reference of the label in Trello "text": "New!" // A text to use as name in the newsletter }, {
-			"name": "Featured",
+			"name": "Important",
-			"show": false // Show o not the label in the newsletter }, {
+			"featured": true, // Highlight the card in the newsletter "show": false // Show or not the label in the newsletter }, {
 			"name": "Enhancement",
 			"color": "#2ba6cb" // A color for the label